mahesh-keswani/HPC-Details/readme.md

     ```
     - NODE = icelake, skylake, haswell (default: haswell)
     - QUEUE = standard (default), high (high priority queue), scai_q
-    - Charges for different queues can be checked separately
+    - Charges for different queues can be checked [here](https://supercomputing.iitd.ac.in/?charge)
 2. If the internet connection breaks or the terminal is killed, the running job will also be killed.
 3. You can use tools like `screen` or `tmux`; jobs requested inside these will continue even if connection breaks

-### Batch
+#### Batch

-1. Obtain the generic script for the batch job from provided resources
+1. Obtain the generic script for the batch job from this repo.
 2. Submit the job:
     ```
     qsub batchjob.sh
     ```
-3. Check status:
+3. Check status of all jobs:
     ```
     qstat -T -u {kerberos_userid}
     ```
-4. Detailed job information:
+4. To get detailed job information:
     ```
     qstat -ans {job_id}
     ```
-5. Delete job:
+5. To delete job:
     ```
     qdel {job_id}
     ```